Last Updated on October 1, 2021 by Sarah

 Whilst some chemical ingredients, such as preservatives, are there to inhibit bacteria or mould growth, other ingredients, such as artificial fragrances (often labelled as ‘perfum’), are not even necessary.

 It can get really confusing for parents (especially tired new mums!) to know what to buy sometimes, so as a general guide, the less ingredients in your baby wipes the better.
-A baby’s skin is particularly sensitive, as well as absorbent so limiting artificial chemicals and cleansing agents (often with unpronounceable names) can help prevent unnecessary irritation or drying out of baby’s skin.

 The Best Non-Toxic Baby Wipes